-- 15.17.
-Scrutiny Panels are entitled to set up Sub-Panels of up to five members to deal with particular issues, for example to undertake a review which cuts across the responsibility of more than one Panel.
-Sub-Panels may contain members who are not members of the Panel in question (provided that they are non-executive members). - 16.18.
+- 17. Scrutiny Panels are entitled to set up Sub-Panels of up to five members to deal with particular issues, for example to undertake a review which cuts across the responsibility of more than one Panel.
+Sub-Panels may contain members who are not members of the Panel in question (provided that they are non-executive members). - 18.
 Sub-Panels operate on behalf of the Panel which has appointed them and only with the authorisation of that Panel.
-The appointment, remit and timescale must be agreed by the full Panel and recorded in the Minutes. - 17.19.
-The Sub-Panel will appoint its own ChairmanChair, who will be a member of the main Panel.
-It is the responsibility of the Sub-Panel ChairmanChair to report to the full Panel on a regular basis.
+The appointment, remit and timescale must be agreed by the full Panel and recorded in the Minutes. - 19.
+The Sub-Panel will appoint its own Chair, who will be a member of the main Panel.
+It is the responsibility of the Sub-Panel Chair to report to the full Panel on a regular basis.
 The quorum for a Sub-Panel is one half of its members.
 Where this is not a whole number it should be rounded up to the nearest whole.
-The report prepared by the Sub-Panel on its review will be presented to the States in the name of the full Panel. - 48-20.
+The report prepared by the Sub-Panel on its review will be presented to the States in the name of the full Panel. - 20.
 Sub-Panels may, subject to the agreement of the Panel, call upon the financial and manpower resources available to the Panel.
-This is subject to the other commitments of the Panel and to the agreement of the Chairmen's Committee Scrutiny Liaison Committee and Head of Scrutiny Assistant Greffier (Committees and Panels).
+This is subject to the other commitments of the Panel and to the agreement of the Scrutiny Liaison Committee and Assistant Greffier (Committees and Panels).